-Phone payments may also result from a number of specific situations, like:
+Phone payments may also be a handy option for a number of specific situations, like:

 Just follow these simple steps: